code4policy/conversions/example5/README.md

-# example5: horizontal stacked bar
+# example5: horizontal bar chart

 1. Look at the original data format.